mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [arbitrary functions](#arbitrary-functions).*

 Conventional Neural Evolution is an optimizer that works like biological evolution which selects best candidates based on their fitness scores and creates new generation by mutation and crossover of population.
+The initial population is generated based on a normal distibution centered at the given initial point.

 #### Constructors